Written byJenny Zeng

 - Try a different USB port if you use a USB hub

 - Make sure the USB port is not damaged, dusty, deformed for a used USB hub

-3. Try a different cable to connect the Samsung external SSD
+3. Try a different cable to connect the external hard drive

 For better compatibility with the host device, manufacturers like Samsung and Seagate will include USB Type-C to C cable and USB Type-C to A cables in the box.
 But you possibly also bought a white Apple adapter cable.